By Shreya P. Trivedi, MD, Martin Fried, MD and Neil Shapiro, MD

 Peer Reviewed

 It is the last admission of your admitting night shift.
-You are called to assess a pleasant, oriented 65-year-old man with lung cancer and metastases to the …
+You are called to assess a pleasant, oriented 65-year-old man with lung cancer and metastases to …

 By Kate Otto Chebly